IBM-Security/verify-operator/README.md

 The restrictions on the usage of the operator include:

 1. Only traffic which passes through the Nginx Ingress operator will be protected.
 Any traffic which uses the native OpenShift Route or Ingress controller will not be protected.
-2. The authorization-code flow is the only OIDC authentication flow which will be supported.
+2. The authorization-code flow is the only OIDC authentication flow which is supported.

 ## Architecture